News

 Who Gets to Vote in Florida?

 “If the Russians had pulled the trigger, there would have been utter chaos on Election Day.”
-Prof. J. Alex Halderman talks election security in The New Yorker.Public Radio International: August 26, 2020
+Prof. J. Alex Halderman talks election security in The New Yorker.Relying on electronic voting machines puts us at risk, security expert says

 How do we make elections secure?
 Try paper.
 Professor J. Alex Halderman, a security expert at the University of Michigan, explains why.$1.8M DARPA project aims to protect cars, trucks and spacecraft from hackers